90-minute

 Detoxification

-As you relax in an infrared sauna, the rays go deep into the skin to raise your body’s temperature and heart rate, resulting in a deep sweat.
-As you sweat, you release toxins and can eliminate excess sodium, cholesterol, nicotine, and heavy metals in your body.
+As you relax in an infrared sauna, the rays go deep into the skin.
+They raise your body temperature and heart rate, resulting in deep sweating.
+Sweating helps your body release excess sodium and small amounts of certain compounds, while your liver and kidneys do the heavy lifting when it comes to detoxification.

 Relaxation and Better Sleep

 If you’ve ever had a sauna treatment, you may have felt immediately relaxed and ready for a nap.
-Infrared sauna benefits, like pain relief and detoxification, help your body more relaxed.
+Infrared sauna benefits, like pain relief and detoxification, help your body relax.
 Relaxation leads to better sleep, resulting in better mental and physical well-being.

 Who (Maybe) Shouldn’t Use Far Infrared Saunas

-While infrared saunas are effective for many people, there are some cases where it may be best to take advantage of other spa treatments
+While infrared saunas are effective for many people, there are some cases where other spa treatments may be best.

-• Pregnancy: Hot saunas aren’t typically recommended for pregnant women
+• Pregnancy: Hot saunas aren’t typically recommended during pregnancy

 Preparing for Far Infrared Sauna Therapy

-• Take a shower: While reputable facilities have a deep cleaning and sanitizing process, it’s best to shower and come to your appointment clean.
+• Take a shower: While reputable facilities have deep cleaning and sanitizing processes, it’s best to shower and come to your appointment clean.
 Removing dirt and oil from your skin can also help make the sauna session more effective.

-• Hydrate: Since sauna treatments lead to deep sweating, it’s vital to drink plenty of water before and after your session to prevent dehydration.
+• Hydrate: Since sauna treatments lead to sweating, it’s vital to drink plenty of water during your session to prevent dehydration.

 • Rest: After your treatment, you’ll probably feel much more relaxed.
 You may also feel a little lightheaded if you’re new to sauna therapy, so prepare to rest afterward.

-• Understand the temperature: Infrared saunas’ temperature usually ranges from 100°F to 170°F. If you’re new to sauna therapy, it’s best to start at a lower temperature and work your way up.
+• Understand the temperature: Infrared sauna temperatures usually range from 100°F to 170°F. If you’re new to sauna therapy, it’s best to start at a lower temperature and work your way up.

-• Build up your time: Start with 10 to 15-minute sessions, and work your way up to 20 to 20 minutes after you’ve used the sauna a few times.
+• Build up your time: Start with 10- to 15-minute sessions, and work your way up to 20-minute sessions after you’ve used the sauna a few times.

 If you’re new to infrared sauna therapy, go once per week for a few visits.
-If your body responds well, you can increase your sessions up to four times per week.
+If your body responds well, you can go up to four times a week.

 By using modern-day technology that heats the body from within, far infrared saunas can relax the body and improve your mental and physical well-being.

 If you’re in Denver and want to experience infrared sauna therapy at an award-winning day spa, check out Oakwell Beer Spa.
-You can book a spa day in a private Beer Therapy Room, which includes Beer Bath Hydrotherapy and Infrared Sauna for a rejuvenating spa session.
+You can book a spa day in a private beer therapy room, which includes beer bath hydrotherapy and an infrared sauna for a complete reset.

 What are the downsides of infrared saunas?